unplugged/unplugged-controls/README.md

 Each of the templates will use the custom controls as defined above, there will not be any code changes made to the custom controls themselves.
 Any custom code (such as the form designs or any extra views) will be created in different design elements.
 #### Document Library Template
 A new set of views will be created to be used by the Custom Controls, and new Custom Controls will be created to display individual documents.

+The design of the application will be based upon the standard Document Library which ships with Domino 8.5.3, not the existing Document Library template produced in the first iteration of this project.
 #### Teamroom Template
 A new set of views will be created to be used by the Custom Controls, and new Custom Controls will be created to display individual documents.
 #### Journal Template